Blog

 DARPA's MOSAIC concept needs a node-level operating layer.
 Nobody has built it yet.

 MOSAIC warfare replaces monolithic platforms with modular nodes composed via AI networks.
-DARPA's 2026 RFI requests autonomous drone constellations with edge-based computing and collaborative multi-agent operations.
-The concept is clear.
-The node-level software layer that makes it work for ISR at the company level does not exist in the current vendor ecosystem.
+DARPA's 2026 RFI calls for autonomous drone constellations with edge-based computing and multi-agent operations.
+The concept is clear, but the node-level software layer that makes it work for ISR at the company level does not exist yet.

 Chinese EW in the South China Sea already broke your cloud AI architecture

 Six paved antenna sites at Mischief Reef.
 Five vehicle-mounted jammers at Subi Reef.
 GPS denial across four bodies of water.
 Russian EW in Ukraine cut precision weapon effectiveness by 90%.
-Any AI system that sends queries to the cloud is a system the adversary can disable by attacking the link.
+If your AI sends queries to the cloud, the adversary can disable it by attacking the link.

 The defense AI market is moving toward the tactical edge

-Program offices are asking for AI that works closer to the sensor, closer to the operator, and with less dependence on perfect connectivity.
-That creates a gap for platforms built around local inference, mesh routing, and managed COTS hardware.
+Program offices want AI that works closer to the sensor and the operator, with less dependence on perfect connectivity.
+That opens a gap for platforms built around local inference, mesh routing, and managed COTS hardware.

 The ISR gap below the enterprise layer

 Enterprise C2 and ISR platforms serve large programs well.
-The open space is lower in the formation: teams that need useful AI, mesh, cameras, and device control without dedicated infrastructure or a large program office.
+The gap is lower in the formation, where teams need AI, mesh, cameras, and device control but have no dedicated infrastructure or program office backing them up.

 What Ukraine taught NATO about consumer hardware in combat